Skip to main content

 Genae Matthews

-Genae is a fourth-year Ph.D. student in Philosophy with primary research interests in epistemology, social philosophy, and feminist philosophy (and their various intersections).
+Genae is a fifth-year Ph.D. student in Philosophy with primary research interests in epistemology, social philosophy, and feminist philosophy (and their various intersections).
 They served as the 2023 Applied Epistemology Project Summer Research Assistant.
 Prior to coming to UNC, they earned their BA in Philosophy from Wellesley College.
 Genae's dissertation aims to interpret and vindicate the central theses of standpoint epistemology by appealing to considerations about higher-order evidence, among other things.
 They also have research interests in normativity (broadly construed to include issues in both meta-ethics and epistemology).
 When not philosophizing, they enjoy climbing rocks, cooking vegan food, and wrangling their cat.

 Conner Schultz